 - Most patients lose around 30% of excess body weight or 10% to 30% of their total starting weight.

 - You may feel full quicker and be less hungry while the balloon is in place.

-- Acid reflux is common and Prilosec or another anti-reflux medication is often prescribed.
+- Acid reflux is common.
+Prilosec or other anti-reflux medications are often prescribed.

-- Nausea and vomiting is very common during the first few days.
+- Nausea and vomiting are very common during the first few days.